Tuesday, September 1, 2015

 Lt.
 Elias Thrasher (1823-1900) of Co.
 B, 2 TN Mtd Inf., USA

-Reported by some Florence residents to have been committing 'depredations' with his men in and around Florence, AL, others residents believed him an honorable man whose men were bad.
-Though Thrasher's name is inextricably linked with the Clifton Shebang as one of its leaders (he was supposedly one of the leaders and participated in the Wilson murders), he was never officially accused of any of crimes.
+Reported by some Florence residents to have been committing 'depredations' with his men in and around Florence, AL, other residents believed him an honorable man whose men were evil.
+Though Thrasher's name is inextricably linked with the Clifton Shebang as one of its leaders (he was supposedly one of the leaders and participated in the Wilson murders), he was never officially accused of any of the crimes.
 He died peacefully at the home of his sister, Hettie Marks, in December of 1900.

-We met Charles Oliver friend of Tom Clark, Cornelia Blair wife of William Edward Blair City Marshall and Sheriff Hutson Robert Simpson Lawyer and Judge Allington.
+We met Charles Oliver, a friend of Tom Clark; Cornelia Blair, wife of William Edward Blair, City Marshall; Sheriff Hutson; Robert Simpson, Lawyer; and Judge Allington.

 Charles Oliver